Elastic collision

 During the collision of small objects, kinetic energy is first converted to potential energy associated with a repulsive or attractive force between the particles (when the particles move against this force, i.e. the angle between the force and the relative velocity is obtuse), then this potential energy is converted back to kinetic energy (when the particles move with this force, i.e. the angle between the force and the relative velocity is acute).

 Collisions of atoms are elastic, for example Rutherford backscattering.

 A useful special case of elastic collision is when the two bodies have equal mass, in which case they will simply exchange their momenta.

 The molecules—as distinct from atoms—of a gas or liquid rarely experience perfectly elastic collisions because kinetic energy is exchanged between the molecules’ translational motion and their internal degrees of freedom with each collision.
-At any instant, half the collisions are, to a varying extent, inelastic collisions (the pair possesses less kinetic energy in their translational motions after the collision than before), and half could be described as “super-elastic” (possessing more kinetic energy after the collision than before).
-Averaged across the entire sample, molecular collisions can be regarded as essentially elastic as long as Planck's law forbids energy from being carried away by black-body photons.
+At any instant, half the collisions are, to a varying extent, inelastic collisions (the pair possesses less kinetic energy in their translational motions after the collision than before), and the other half could be described as "super-elastic" (possessing more kinetic energy after the collision than before).
+Averaged across the entire sample, molecular collisions can be regarded as essentially elastic as long as black-body radiation is negligible or doesn't escape.

 In the case of macroscopic bodies, perfectly elastic collisions are an ideal never fully realized, but approximated by the interactions of objects such as billiard balls.

-When considering energies, possible rotational energy before and/or after a collision may also play a role.
+When considering energies, possible rotational energy before or after a collision may also play a role.

 Equations

 One-dimensional Newtonian

-In an elastic collision, both momentum and kinetic energy are conserved.
-Consider particles 1 and 2 with masses m1, m2, and velocities u1, u2 before collision, v1, v2 after collision.
-The conservation of the total momentum before and after the collision is expressed by:
+In any collision without an external force, momentum is conserved; but in an elastic collision, kinetic energy is also conserved.
+Consider particles A and B with masses mA, mB, and velocities vA1, vB1 before collision, vA2, vB2 after collision.
+The conservation of momentum before and after the collision is expressed by:

 Likewise, the conservation of the total kinetic energy is expressed by:

 These equations may be solved directly to find $v_{A2},v_{B2}$ when $v_{A1},v_{B1}$ are known:

+Alternatively the final velocity of a particle, v2 (vA2 or vB2) is expressed by: